howerj/cdb/readme.md

 - Integrate with utilities like [littlefs][] or other embedded file systems.
 - A few functions could be added to allow the database to be updated after it has been created, obviously this would be fraught with danger, but it is possible to extend the database after creation despite the name.
+Interfaces for adding new keys and replacing keys would be fairly easy, and in place key deletion and recompacting the database would be more difficult.
+File locking callbacks could be provided for if these were to be added.
 - Instead of having two separate structures for the allocator and the file operations, the structure could be merged.